marcojansen-gmx/HTML-Git-CSS-01/README.md

 He has given me a small list of specific criteria to satisfy the project.
 These criteria are documented below in the "Acceptance Criteria" section.

-In this process I will have to follow the **Scout Rule**, which recommends that you always leave the code a little cleaner than when you found it.
+In this process I will have to follow the "Scout Rule", which recommends that you always leave the code a little cleaner than when you found it.

 Where possible I will also need to try to impress the client by improving the code base for long-term sustainability.